How to Buy Life Insurance

 WHICH IS THE RIGHT POLICY FOR YOU?

 While the decision between term and whole life insurance ultimately depends on personal circumstances, term insurance is often the more practical and affordable choice.
-Its simplicity, cost-effectiveness and flexibility make it attractive to many.
+Its simplicity, cost-effectiveness and flexibility make it appealing to most buyers.

-However, term life insurance might not be ideal for everyone.
-For those with significant financial resources or lifelong dependent care responsibilities, the benefits of whole life insurance might outweigh its higher costs.
+However, term life insurance isn't right for everyone.
+For those with significant financial resources or lifelong dependent care responsibilities, the benefits of whole life insurance can outweigh its higher costs.

 3. Consider Riders and Additional Coverage

-A life insurance rider is an optional addition you can get for an extra cost, providing additional benefits or coverage.
+A life insurance rider is an optional addition that provides additional benefits or coverage.
 Some popular riders include:

 • Accidental death benefit rider: Provides an additional death benefit if your death is due to an accident